lammps/lammps/doc/src/info.rst

 The *accelerator* category prints out information about compile time settings of included accelerator support for the GPU, KOKKOS, INTEL, and OPENMP packages.

+.. versionadded:: TBD

+The *fft* category prints out information about the included 3d-FFT support.
+This lists the 3d-FFT engine, FFT precision, FFT library used by the FFT engine.
+If the KOKKOS package is included, the settings used for the KOKKOS package are displayed as well.

 The *styles* category prints the list of styles available in the current LAMMPS binary.
 It supports one of the following options